 Keen eyesight, sharp hearing and impressive speed and agility are all characteristics of the Anatolian Shepherd Dog.
-The breed is particularly well-suited to warding off predators and guarding livestock, and that’s exactly why Bushmans Kloof and the Cape Leopard Trust have introduced the intelligent canines to South Africa’s Western Cape.
+The breed is particularly well-suited to warding off predators and guarding livestock, and that’s exactly why Bushmans Kloof and Cheetah Outreach have introduced the intelligent canines to South Africa’s Western Cape.
 More and more livestock owners are joining the initiative and benefiting from the dogs’ remarkable successes.
 Here, we meet the dogs who’ve been chasing off big cats, caracals and jackals to protect their owners’ precious herds since the start of the project, and welcome an adorable new pack of puppies to the region.

 Gabriel and Rocky